Civil War Monument

 Today, Columbia County is a thriving community with a diverse economy.
 It remains an important agricultural center, while also housing a variety of industries such as tourism, healthcare, and manufacturing.
 The county's history is celebrated through conservation efforts, preservation of historic sites, and community events, ensuring that its rich heritage continues to be valued and appreciated.

-This timeline provides a concise overview of the key events in the history of Columbia County, Wisconsin.
+This timeline provides a condensed summary of the historical journey of Columbia County, Wisconsin.

 • 1838 - Columbia County is established on December 7, 1838.